 The government can also be accused of refusing to give due deference to the Employment Tribunal Rules and the jurisdiction of tribunal judges.
 Under the ET rules, an employment judge or tribunal can strike out or amend any claim on the grounds that it is scandalous or vexatious or it has no reasonable prospects of success.
 Surely if a tribunal deems there to be legal grounds for a claim to receive a hearing, they should be the ones entrusted with discouraging vexatious claims?

 Instead of introducing claim fees as a deterrent, the government should be beefing up guidance on the subject for employment judges.
 It should also be more proactively using its powers to obtain orders declaring individuals to be vexatious litigants thereby barring them from bringing further proceedings.

 Instead of impeding public access to justice, the prime minister should be concerned with the dangerous litigious culture that is afflicting today’s society.
 People often forget that employment tribunals were set up as informal courts where self-representation was supposed to be the norm.

 However, now that lawyers are almost always involved, the problem has been confounded by cheap litigation insurance (usually found in home insurance packages) and conditional fee agreements, more commonly known as ‘no-win no-fee’ arrangements.
 Ironically, the scrapping of legal aid for employment cases will only exacerbate the influence of shrewd solicitors and insurance companies.

 It appears the legal realists advising the coalition are losing all sense of natural justice and procedural fairness; yet another reason to attend the TUC demonstration on March 26th.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.